 Projects mark the start of new funding from the new Co-Investment Fund

-Today in Hamilton, the Honourable Filomena Tassi, Minister of Seniors and Member of Parliament for Hamilton West—Ancaster—Dundas, on behalf of the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister responsible for Canada Mortgage and Housing Corporation (CMHC), announced a financial commitment from the federal government for three projects valued at $27.6 miilion including over $10.08 million for the construction of 50 units at the YWCA Hamilton Ottawa Street Redevelopment located in Hamilton.
+Today, in Montreal, the Honourable Jean-Yves Duclos, Minister of Familes, Children and Social Development and Minister responsible for Canada Mortgage and Housing Corporation (CMHC), announced a federal government financial commitment for three projects valued at $27.6 million including more than $12.8 million for the construction of 78 units at Première Porte located in the Ahuntsic-Cartierville neighbourhood of Montréal.

-Thanks to this commitment by the NHCF, a pillar initiative of the National Housing Strategy (NHS), and to the investments of other partners, notably the Province of Ontario and the City of Hamilton, this project by the YWCA Hamilton will provide safe and affordable housing for 35 women and women-led families and another 15 units will be geared toward women with developmental disabilities.
+Thanks to this commitment by the NHCF, a pillar initiative of the National Housing Strategy (NHS), and to the investments of other partners, notably the Caisse d'économie solidaire Desjardins, this project by the Société de Gestion Querbes will provide housing for 78 families and individuals, including newcomers, in addition to offering support services to assist newcomers with their integration.
+These services will be offered in partnership with the Regroupement R.O.M.E.L.

-- The projected construction cost of the YWCA Hamilton Ottawa Street Redevelopment is over $22.2 million.
+- The projected construction cost of Première Porte is $16.3 million.

-- With its Passive House design, the YWCA Hamilton aims to achieve energy savings of 75% and a reduction in greenhouse gas emissions of more than 25% compared to the National Energy Code for Buildings in 2015.
+- The new building will achieve energy savings of 26.1% and a reduction in greenhouse gas emissions of 26.9% compared to 2015 NECB.

-- 10 units will be fully accessible and all common areas of the building will be barrier-free.
+- All units and common areas of the building will be accessible through universal design and 17 units will be fully accessible.

-- 35 units will be affordable and will have rent representing less than 75% of the median market rent.
+- At least 24 units will be affordable and will have a rent representing 80% of the median market rent.

-- With a budget of $13.2 billion, NHCF gives priority to projects that help those in greatest need, women and children fleeing family violence, seniors, Indigenous peoples, people with disabilities, those dealing with mental health and addictions, Veterans and young adults.
+- With a budget of $13.2 billion, NHCF gives priority to projects that help those in greatest need, including women and children fleeing family violence, seniors, Indigenous peoples, people with disabilities, those dealing with mental health and addictions, Veterans and young adults

 - Through the NHCF, the Government of Canada will work with partners to build up to 60,000 new affordable homes and repair up to 240,000 existing affordable and community homes over the next 10 years.